 What is a Whistleblower?

 “Whistleblower” is a generic term that typically describes someone who reports misconduct by an employer, co-worker or another party.
-The IRS Whistleblower Program pays money to people who provide specific, credible information to the IRS about those who don’t comply with tax laws.
-But there are also a variety of federal laws that contain provisions that apply to employees and other whistleblowers.
+The Whistleblower Program allows the IRS to pay anyone who can bring forth credible information about anyone who has been untrue or forgoing their tax payments.
+However, there is an abundance of federal laws that contain provisions that apply to employees and other whistleblowers, so this program can be tricky.

-Federal laws that protect employee and other whistleblowers include the:
+Federal laws that protect employee and other whistleblowers include some of the following:

 - Occupational Safety and Health Act